 Hypothalamic amenorrhea is a warning sign that the body is under too much stress.
-It is the ‘battery saver mode’ that your body uses to protect more important physiological functions.
+It is the ‘battery saver mode’ that your body uses to protect more important functions.

 However, having FHA should not be brushed off or left untreated if it occurs.

 Having FHA can impact bone health, heart health, mental health, and of course fertility.
 So it should not be taken lightly.
 It is far from an optimal state for the body to be in.

 Treatment of FHA is going to look different for everyone.
 It will be dependent on what is likely causing the absence of a period in the first place.

 - Weight gain

 - Reducing general emotional and psychological stress.

 The research is pretty promising on the use of CBT in managing FHA so that should be a consideration also.